dwave-examples/3d-bin-packing/README.md

 Note that we multiplied this term by the height of the bins so its contribution to the objective has same weights as the first and second objective terms.
-The total objective value is summation of all these terms.
+The total objective value is the summation of all these terms.

 ### Constraints
 #### Orientation Constraints